May 1st-5th is Air Quality Awareness Week. Celebrate and make the pledge to improve indoor and outdoor air quality with these five goals.

 Here at Venta, we are passionate about improving your indoor air quality and are pleased to be participating in this great initiative about being more “Air Aware.”

-Air quality, both indoors and outdoors is vital for our overall health and wellness.
-Here are are 5 goals you can set today to help raise awareness and improve air quality.
+Air quality both indoors and outdoors is vital for our overall health and wellness.
+Here are five goals you can set today to help raise awareness and improve air quality.

 One of the easiest ways you can help improve the state of the air where you live is by changing your transportation habits.
 Do you drive everywhere when you could walk, take a bus/train or ride a bike?
 Make a conscious effort to really evaluate your transportation methods.